niesuch/row-cutter/README.md

 * Copy files to your webserver catalog (you can use for example XAMPP if you prefer work on localhost)
 * Open in your browser

-## Changelogs
+## Changelog
-Click on this link to see changelogs: [CHANGELOG](https://github.com/niesuch/row-cutter/releases)
+Click on the following link to see the changelog: [CHANGELOG](https://github.com/niesuch/row-cutter/releases)

 ## Copyright and License
 Copyright 2018 Niesuch, Inc. Code released under the [MIT license](https://github.com/niesuch/row-cutter/blob/master/LICENSE.md).